LabyDev/KazeMBridge/README.md

 ### Setup

 - Go to **Settings → Integrations → Add Integration** and search for **KazeMBridge**.
-- If your adapter is on the local network, Home Assistant may detect it automatically via **mDNS** and show a discovery notification — just confirm the IP address.
+- If your adapter is on the local network, Home Assistant may detect it automatically via **mDNS** and show a discovery notification: just confirm the IP address.
 - Or add it manually by entering the adapter's local IP address.

 The integration generates a UUID operator ID and registers it with the AC on first setup.